Dubai Cares is currently partnering with WSUP in Madagascar and Bangladesh.

-Dubai Cares is currently partnering with WSUP to implement a 3-year project in Madagascar which aims to improve access to water, sanitation and hygiene (WASH) facilities in schools in two of Madagascar’s largest cities: Antananarivo and Mahajanga, to benefit 14,250 children and 33,750 community members.
+In Madagascar, Dubai Cares is supporting WSUP to implement a 3-year project in Madagascar which aims to improve access to water, sanitation and hygiene (WASH) facilities in schools in two of Madagascar’s largest cities: Antananarivo and Mahajanga, to benefit 14,250 children and 33,750 community members.

 The project aims to construct and rehabilitate WASH facilities in school and health centres to ensure availability of services in 30 schools, including 21 primary and nine secondary schools.
 In addition, the programme will provide, in collaboration with the mandated health authorities, hygiene education in schools, communities and health centres, to contribute to sustainable behavioural change.
 The programme will also support the schools to go through the various stages required to be officially certified by the Ministry of Education as a ‘WASH friendly school’.
 To achieve long-term systemic change, the project aims to provide capacity building to local institutions, and to influence policy at the local and national government levels.